Ford F-Series (medium-duty truck): Third generation (1957–1960)

-Fourth generation (1961-1966)
+Fourth generation (1961–1966)

 The fourth-generation F-Series had the medium-duty trucks adopt the larger and wider cab introduced by the pickup trucks.
 In place of sharing drivetrains with light-duty Ford trucks, the medium-duty Ford trucks were fitted with six-cylinder and V8 engines developed specifically for truck use.
 The model range was expanded, with the F-700/750 shifted from the heavy-duty range to the medium-duty range.

-The fourth generation marked the final generation that medium-duty trucks shared bodywork with light-duty Ford F-Series.
+The fourth generation marked the final generation that medium-duty trucks shared bodywork with the light-duty Ford F-Series.
 For 1961, F-800 and above trucks were given their own fascia (with a central slotted grille).

 A Mercury version of this truck was also offered in Canada.

-Fifth generation (1967-1979)
+Fifth generation (1967–1979)

 The fifth-generation F-Series was introduced for the 1967 model year, with Ford diverging the design of its light-duty and medium-duty F-Series.
 To streamline production costs, medium-duty trucks (and bus chassis) retained the cab and hood of light-duty trucks.
-In place of Twin I-Beam suspension, a solid front axle was retained; redesigned front fenders to accommodate a wider front track (and larger wheels) were used.
+In place of the Twin-I-Beam suspension, a solid front axle was retained; redesigned front fenders to accommodate a wider front track (and larger wheels) were used.
 The front fascia was derived largely from the fourth-generation heavy-duty F-Series, adopting a full-width grille between the headlamps.

 In 1968, a Caterpillar V8 diesel was introduced, becoming the first medium-duty Ford conventional to offer a diesel engine.
 To distinguish diesel versions, Ford added an additional "0" to the model designation, introducing the F-6000 and F-7000.

 For 1970, Ford introduced L-Series range of conventional trucks.
 The first Class 8 conventional truck not derived from the F-Series, the L-Series (nicknamed the Louisville Line) replaced the N-Series and the heavy-duty F-Series.
 In another change, the stand-alone T-series designation for tandem-axle trucks (T-700 and above) was withdrawn.
 While the F-900 and F-1000 were discontinued, the F-800 was adopted by the medium-duty range.

 In 1973, the medium-duty range underwent a minor exterior revision.
 Along with a redesign of "FORD" lettering on the hood above the grille, the headlamp surrounds were enlarged.
 Alongside a white-painted grille, medium-duty trucks were offered with a chrome grille.